-ip pim sm
+ip pim

 Tell pim that we would like to use this interface to form pim neighbors over.
-Please note we will not accept igmp reports over this interface with this command.
+Please note that this command does not enable the reception of IGMP reports on the interface.
+Refer to the next ip igmp command for IGMP management.